ermish/jquery-infinitescroll/README.md

 ## How do I use it?

-Hop on over to http://ermish.github.io/jquery-infinitescroll for documentation and examples.
+Head on over to http://ermish.github.io/jquery-infinitescroll for documentation and examples.

 ##  Copyright and Licensing